JohnnyLomas/JohnnyLomas.github.io/README.txt

 ISSUES:
   1. 3 Month Overview charts skip weeks with no data...
-  2. 3 Month Overview charts split most recent two activity days up?
-  3. Weekly charts have space for the 8th day back... but no data
   4. Weird issue with login... sometimes works, sometimes doesn't I spent some time working with the login issues.
 I was able to knit after signing out and signing back in with "Remember Me" checked.